antonkomarev/php-db-migration-validator/README.md

 It is standard practice to make database migrations irreversible.
 Migrations should be backward compatible and only go forward.
-In Laravel missing or empty `down` method does not prevent rollback migration.
+In Laravel, a missing or empty `down` method does not prevent rollback migration.
-Database state would not change, but migration will remove from applied migrations registry and next `php artisan migrate` execution will call `up` method one more time.
+The state of the database will not change, but the migration will be removed from the registry of applied migrations, and the next execution of `php artisan migrate` will call the `up` method again.
-To prevent this behavior all migrations should have `down` method which will throw an Exception, nothing more.
+To prevent this behavior, all migrations should have `down` method that will throw an Exception, nothing more.

-This tool checks if all migration files fulfil this requirement.
+This tool checks whether all migration files meet this requirement.
-You can add it to the server's git hooks to prevent migrations from rolling back, or add validation to CI.
+You can add it to the server's git hooks to prevent migration rollback, or add validation to CI.

 ## Installation